To see more profiles in the Birds of Ocracoke series, click here

 A similar appearing species that appears on Ocracoke, particularly in the fall, is the Lesser Black-backed Gull which has a lighter mantle and streakier head.
 It is also much smaller and slimmer, has a thinner bill and yellow rather than pinkish legs.

-Prior to the 20th century, in North America its primary nesting areas were the coasts and islands of the Canadian Maritime provinces.
+Prior to the 20th century, in North America the Great Black-backed’s primary nesting areas were the coasts and islands of the Canadian Maritime provinces.

-Nearly extirpated by feather hunters and egg collectors in North America during the 19th century, where it was found primarily in Northeastern Canada, it rebounded when protection measures were enforced.
+Nearly extirpated by feather hunters and egg collectors in North America during the 19th century, it rebounded when protection measures were enforced.

 Unlike the 20th century trend of many land birds whose nesting ranges have been moving north as their populations started to increase, the Great Black-backed Gull’s nesting range began to expand south–first to Maine (1928), then to Massachusetts (1931), New York (1942) and eventually onward to coastal Virginia and North Carolina (1970).
 Garbage dumps and human refuse probably are major reasons for its expansion.